 2. Sometimes people will flaunt what they’ve done.
 Reward them and acknowledge it:

 “I’m so happy to hear, that’s an amazing achievement, congratulations”

 Only ask “what do you do” if they love their job.

-Leil Lowndes brings a cool example of talking about work on a budget cruise for which low wage workers saved the whole year VS asking “what do you do” to a wealth people gathering where they live off investments and busy themselves with charities.
+Leil Lowndes brings a cool example of talking about work on a budget cruise for which low-wage workers saved the whole year VS asking “what do you do” to a wealthy people gathering where they live off investments and busy themselves with charities.

 Use their names later

-Some suggest to use their name often but Leil instead suggests to only use it later on when you want to stress a point.
+Some suggest using their name often but Leil instead suggests to only use it later on when you want to stress a point.

 For example, after a while that you’ve been talking, lean in and say “John, what inspired you to get into.. “.

 Ed.: It’s much more powerful indeed and a similar concept to asking their name pronunciation later.